Carlos A. Nevarez

-Carlos is an Associate with both federal and state clerkship experience who supports the firm’s work with bankruptcy litigation and other business and insolvency-related disputes.
+Carlos is an Associate Attorney with both federal and state clerkship experience who supports the firm’s work with bankruptcy litigation and other business and insolvency-related disputes.

-Prior to joining Bienert | Katzman, Carlos was a judicial law clerk to federal and state judges, judges pro tempore, and staff attorneys on complex and high-stakes matters encompassing corporate and personal liquidations and reorganizations, contract disputes, personal injury, real property litigation, business torts, and administrative appeals.
-Carlos clerked for the Honorable Ernest M. Robles at the United States Bankruptcy Court for the Central District of California.
-As a clerk, he worked on issues concerning Section 727 non-dischargeability, Section 523 exception to discharge, relief from the automatic stay, plan confirmations, proof of claim objections, challenges to debtors’ homestead exemptions, valuation disputes, and Section 363 asset sales.
-At the Superior Court of California, San Francisco County, Carlos was a law clerk to Presiding Judge Teri M. Jackson, while also serving the entire civil bench, which included assignments for one of California’s busiest real property tribunals.
+Carlos has experience as a judicial law clerk to federal and state judges, judges pro tempore, and staff attorneys on complex and high-stakes matters encompassing corporate and personal liquidations and reorganizations, contract disputes, personal injury, real property litigation, business torts, and administrative appeals.
+Prior to joining Bienert│Katzman, Carlos clerked for the Honorable Ernest M. Robles at the United States Bankruptcy Court for the Central District of California.
+There, he worked on issues concerning Section 727 non-dischargeability, Section 523 exception to discharge, relief from the automatic stay, plan confirmations, proof of claim objections, challenges to debtors’ homestead exemptions, valuation disputes, and Section 363 asset sales.
+At the Superior Court of California, San Francisco County, Carlos was a law clerk to Presiding Judge Teri L. Jackson.
+There, he also served the entire civil bench, which included assignments for one of California’s busiest real property tribunals.

 As an LRLJ and La Raza Law Students Association member, Carlos provided academic support and mentorship to first-generation, first-year law students as well as undergraduate and high school students.
 He continues such mentorship to this day, as he regularly speaks as a panelist to undergraduate and high school students about his law school and clerkship experiences, most recently at the Munger, Tolles & Olson Fellows Program workshop.
-At a CLE event organized by the James T. King Southern California Bankruptcy Inn of Court, he presented on patient care ombudsman issues concerning debtors and creditors in liquidation and reorganization proceedings.
-Carlos obtained a bachelor’s degrees in philosophy and political science, summa cum laude, and earned the distinction of a Top Ten Senior from the University of Texas at El Paso.
+At a CLE event organized by the James T. King Southern California Bankruptcy Inn of Court, he also presented on patient care ombudsman issues concerning debtors and creditors in liquidation and reorganization proceedings.
+Carlos obtained bachelor’s degrees in philosophy and political science, summa cum laude, and earned the distinction of a Top Ten Senior from the University of Texas at El Paso.
 He is conversationally fluent in Spanish.Download vCard